redcode-labs/RedNixOS/README.md

 ## Features
 Simply put, this project is a pre-made NixOS config.
 Therefore, it's merely required to build the `.iso` file yourself.
 Furthermore, RedNixOS includes large amounts preinstalled software, as defined in `packages.nix` file, which you can accommodate to your needs.

 By default, RedNixOS uses the Zen kernel, which might achieve better performance.
-Additionally, certain networking an security features are enabled, such as:
+Additionally, certain networking and security features are enabled, such as:
 - `sudo` only for the `wheel` group
 - AppArmor
 - `lockKernelModules`